Bible Verses About Anxiety

 What does the Bible say about anxiety?

-The Bible acknowledges anxiety as a common human experience but provides the antidote: prayer, trust in God, and focusing on His faithfulness.
+The Bible acknowledges anxiety but provides the antidote: prayer, trust in God, and focusing on His faithfulness.
+1 Peter 5:7 says 'casting all your care upon him; for he careth for you.'

 For deeper understanding, consider studying the original Hebrew or Greek terms used in these passages.
 Many Bible study tools and commentaries can provide additional insight into the cultural and linguistic context.
 Discussing these verses with fellow believers often reveals practical applications you might not have considered on your own.